251st Infantry Division: Second deployment of the 251st Infantry Division, 1944 – 1945

 Following a directive on 27 September 1944, Corps Detachment E was once again restructured to once more become the 251st Infantry Division.
 This second iteration of the division initially contained the Grenadier Regiments 184, 448, and 451, which were formed from the Division Groups 86, 137, and 251, respectively.
 The personnel of the three regiments hailed from Wehrkreis VI, Wehrkeis XVII, and Wehrkreis IX, respectively.
 Grenadier Regiment 451 from Wehrkreis IX was the only infantry regiment that served both at the end of the first iteration as well as at the beginning of the second iteration of the 251st Infantry Division.
 Additionally, the second iteration of the 251st Infantry Division was equipped by the Division Fusilier Battalion 251 and the Artillery Regiment 251.
 On 10 October 1944, Werner Heucke was appointed divisional commander.

+On 1 January 1945, the 251st Infantry Division (then part of 9th Army under Army Group A) had a strength of 11,488 men.

 The 251st Infantry Division was battered in the Warka bridgehead in January 1945 and effectively destroyed during the retreat to West Prussia.
 In March 1945, the division was dissolved for the final time.
 Its remaining officers were moved to one of the desperately assembled final formations of the Wehrmacht, the Infantry Division Friedrich Ludwig Jahn.
 Werner Heucke was still in command until the dissolution of the 251st Infantry Division.